-\end{enumerate} \paragraph{Acknowledgment.} We thank the anonymous reviewers' feedback.
+\paragraph{Acknowledgment.} We thank the anonymous reviewers' feedback.
 CL and FS were supported in part by the US National Science Foundation grants CCF-2042414, CCF-2054758 (CAREER) and CCF-2224131.
 MQ, PY and MZ were supported in part by National Natural Science Foundation of China (Grant No. 62332009, 61972191), and Innovation Program for Quantum Science and Technology (Grant No. 2021ZD0302901).
 FS thanks Zhengfeng Ji and Yi-Kai Liu for discussions on the topic of quantum pseudorandomness.